COVID claims 2 county residents

 Broken down by cities and communities, the county has recorded 7,047 cases for Lake Havasu City, 6,122 for Bullhead City, 5,898 for Kingman, 2,131 for Fort Mohave, 1,317 for Golden Valley, 996 for Mohave Valley and 492 for Beaver Dam/Littlefield/Colorado City.
 There have also been 176 cases in Topock, 81 in Dolan Springs, 59 in Meadview and 50 in Yucca.
 The locations of the remaining cases are not specified.

-The age of the average COVID-19 victim in the county is 74 years, while the age of the average patient is 46.2 years.
+The age of the average COVID-19 victim in the county is 73.9 years, while the age of the average patient has fallen to 46.1 years.
 The case fatality rate in the county is 2.9%, meaning 29 of every 1,000 individuals who have contracted the virus have died.
-Approximately 11.7% of Mohave County residents are known to have been infected.
+Approximately 11.8% of Mohave County residents are known to have been infected, and 22,330 are known to have recovered from the disease.

-County health officials have logged 25,040 coronavirus cases since the first local case was reported on March 24, 2020, while the Arizona Department of Health Services has recorded 27,620 cases in the county.
-The county counts 731 deaths, while the state reports 836.
-County health officials report that 22,171 county residents are known to have recovered from the disease since the beginning of the pandemic.
+County health officials have logged 25,341 coronavirus cases and 733 deaths since the first local case was reported on March 24, 2020.

-According to daily testing data from AZDHS for Monday, Aug.
-23 there were 93 new cases from 491 tests in Mohave County for a positivity rate of 19%.

-Nationwide, Johns Hopkins University of Medicine was reporting nearly 38 million confirmed cases and 629,739 deaths the morning of Tuesday, Aug.
-24. More than 99% of recent deaths in the U.S. have involved unvaccinated individuals.
+Nationwide, Johns Hopkins University of Medicine was reporting more than 38 million confirmed cases and 632,475 deaths the morning of Thursday, Aug.
+26. More than 99% of recent deaths in the U.S. have involved unvaccinated individuals.

 To curtail virus spread, public health officials recommend that the unvaccinated maintain a distance of at least 6 feet from others, wash their hands thoroughly and frequently, and wear a face covering when social distancing isn’t possible.